wr1/grk/docs/index.md

 - **Role-based System Messages**: Choose predefined roles for Grok (e.g., Python programmer, lawyer) to tailor responses.
 - **Terminal Visualization**: Enhanced user experience with rich terminal output for better readability.

+## Design considerations
+- **No magic**: Control what gets sent to the LLM by explicitly *folding* the files into a single txt, avoid background reading of git histories etc.
+- **Enable legal applications**: For use with legal documents, it is important that e.g. only the pseudonymized version gets submitted.

 ## Getting Started

 - [Installation](./installation.md)